redgluten/laravel_forms_boostrap_snippets/README.md

 ## Installation

+First you need to get the syntax package [laravel-blade](https://github.com/Medalink/laravel-blade) installed, then install this one using one of the following options:

 - Via [Package Control](https://packagecontrol.io/): search for `Laravel Forms Bootstrap Snippets`.

 - Via Git, clone this repository into your Packages folder: